OpenRouterTeam/schemas/README.md

 }
 ```

-This route allows you to use an open source model (whatever OpenRouter thinks might be best for your primary model) as a fallback if :
+This route allows you to use an **open source model** (whatever OpenRouter thinks might be best for your primary model) as a fallback if:

 1. Your primary model requires the use of a moderation model to avoid sending certain types of prompts
 2. Our moderation model(s) flagged your prompt or system prompt for a specific reason.